 My fourth kind of friend?
-The imaginary ones who live in my books – the friends I make up.
+Those imaginary friends who come to life in my storybooks – the friends I make up.

-To be perfectly honest with you, I’ve been making up friends since childhood.
-Being an only child, growing up on a dude ranch high up in the Colorado mountains, with only adults for companions, meant books and imaginary playmates were pretty much a necessity.
+To be perfectly honest with you, I’ve been making up imaginary friends since childhood.
+Being an only child, growing up on a summer guest ranch high up in the Colorado mountains, with only adults for companions, meant books and imaginary playmates were pretty much a necessity.

-So anyway, developing imaginary friends for little people is personal passion I’ve developed over many, many years.
-That’s why, between tee-shirts and gardening, I’ve been scanning another of my stories into PDF format for the kids page.
+So anyway, developing imaginary friends for little people is a personal passion I’ve developed over many, many years.
+That’s why, between writing and painting, I’ve been scanning another of my stories into PDF format for the kids page.
 I’ll let you know when it’s finished.
-In the meanwhile, you might like reading The Sparrow’s Home aloud to your little people.
+In the meanwhile, you might like reading The Sparrow’s Home or Bootsey’s Picnic aloud to your little people.

 Happy reading friends!